betsysavage/RemoteWorkAnalysis/README.md

 *   **Transforming column headers** - Because spaces, question marks, and colons can make running code more challenging, these common punctuation marks were removed or replaced with underscores.
 To provide a unique reference id for each survey response, a column indicating a “responder_id” was added in place of the response ids, which repeated for each of the two datasets.
 *   **Resolving null values** - We used a loop to print the number of null values for each column.
 Because the dataset is small, each row contains valuable information, and survey results should only be excluded from the dataset if necessary.
 Null values within categorical response columns were replaced with another string option - “No response” - to analyze potential patterns in skipped responses when modeling.
 If the null values occurred within a column with a numerical data type, the null values were replaced with the column’s median to reduce the impact of potential outliers on the model.
 *   **Identifying and replacing outliers** - Although most of the data types in this survey were object or string responses, several questions asked the respondents to estimate the number of hours in a day they spent on a variety of activities when working remotely compared to working in the office.
 Because the question was open-ended, participants could list any number, leading to a risk of outliers.
 When examining the data with boxplot visualizations and print statements of the maximum values, it became clear that several respondents interpreted the question as the number of hours per week instead of the number of hours per day, resulting in some values that exceeded 24 hours.
 Since someone cannot spend 40 hours per day working, these outliers needed to be addressed to improve the accuracy of the model.
 We adjusted the outliers by using a loop to: 1.)  identify responses exceeding three standard deviations from the mean and 2.) replace these values with the median of the column.
 *   **Bucketing categorical variables** - To prepare the data for a machine-learning model, all categorical variable types needed to be encoded into numeric values representing the response.
 If the column offers a large number of unique responses, the number of encoded variables becomes more complex.
 To make our model easier to analyze, we chose to “bucket” responses for categorical variables into broader categories in order to improve the efficiency of the model and reduce the impact of rare occurrences.
 For example, we examined the distribution of industry and occupation descriptors (which had 26 and 50 unique values, respectively) and recategorized those occurring with the lowest frequency as “other.”
 Additionally, many questions asked respondents to select from a menu of options the proportion of time they work remotely or would prefer to work remotely.
 Options included both percentages and text (ex: “20%”, “50%-About half of my time”), as well as similar values (“Rarely,” “Less than 10% of my time”), making the responses more difficult to interpret.
-In order to simplify these categories, we chose to reframe the options in the context of the number of days in the workweek, as outlined in the survey questions (“If you work a 5 day week, 1 day equals 20% of your work time.”).
+In order to simplify these categories, we chose to reframe the options in the context of the number of days in the workweek, as outlined in the survey questions (“If you work a 5-day week, 1 day equals 20% of your work time.”).
 By recategorizing the response options from percentages and text to five categories representing the number of weekdays (0-1 days, 1-2 days, 2-3 days, 3-4 days, 4-5 days), we made our variables easier to analyze and interpret.
 *   **Adding engineered features of interest for our analysis** - To make our analysis more robust, we then explored opportunities to generate calculated fields from existing columns that may provide insight into our research questions.
 Since we are interested in exploring how time being saved from commuting may be redistributed among remote workers (either towards working more productively or towards other areas of work-life balance), we generated a new field called “commute_time_difference” by subtracting the remote commute time from the in-person commute time.
 Additional calculated fields may be created as the analysis progresses.